Contrasting SUMITOMO HEAVY/ADR (SOHVY) and Its Competitors

-SUMITOMO HEAVY/ADR (OTCMKTS: SOHVY) is one of 20 public companies in the “Special industry machinery, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare SUMITOMO HEAVY/ADR to related companies based on the strength of its dividends, earnings, valuation, profitability, risk, analyst recommendations and institutional ownership.
+SUMITOMO HEAVY/ADR (OTCMKTS: SOHVY) is one of 20 publicly-traded companies in the “Special industry machinery, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare SUMITOMO HEAVY/ADR to related businesses based on the strength of its earnings, profitability, institutional ownership, dividends, risk, valuation and analyst recommendations.

 Valuation and Earnings